top of page

 Our page views decline during school breaks, when we aren't posting any stories.
 The circle on the left shows the decrease in readership during summer and then the gradual increase during the beginning of the year, when we still weren't posting because we didn't have any stories done.
 The circle on the right shows the dip during Thanksgiving Break, where readership was low for the week that we didn't post anything.

 This can be explained by a few reasons, but the one we have most control over is posting during breaks.
 Especially during week-long breaks, we often have content available, but don't post anything.
 This lack of updates makes readers have no reason to visit our website.
-To drive engagement, I will start scheduling stories to automatically post during breaks.
-I will also manage a summer recap package for August of next year that covers school programs, trends and political events that happened during summer so those stories are available to increase readership when school starts in August.
+To drive engagement, I've led my staff to schedule stories to automatically post during breaks.
+This year, engagement has been significantly more consistent.

 Surveys